Adrenergic receptor autoantibodies: Chronic Fatigue Syndrome

+Others

 Experimental studies observed that activating autoantibodies to the beta1/2-adrenergic and M2 muscarinic receptors are associated with atrial tachyarrhythmias in patients with hyperthyroidism.
 Additional research into the prevalence of these biomarkers in Grave's disease (grave's hyperthyroidism) showed facilitated triggering of pulmonary veins and atrial fibrillation.

 Adrenergic autoantibodies have been linked to Buerger's disease (thromboangiitis obliterans).
 Buerger's disease is a rare disease in which the arteries and veins in the arms and legs become inflamed, swell and can become blocked with blood clots, also known as thrombi.